-When you cycle without a route, you have to make a lot of simple choices.
+When you are adventure cycling without a route, you have to make a lot of simple choices.
 Right/left, mountains/plains, inland/coast, through a town or around it.
 Every time the road splits, you make a decision.
 You have agency, constantly.
-You make a choice, either way because you have to.
+You make a choice, either way, because you have to.
 If you don’t, you become the donkey.
 But there’s something even in that.

 Anyway… Go with what happens but also be the thing that happens.
 It’s easy to let something happen to you but at some point, you’re going to have to give back in equal measure.
 Do the giving back constantly.
 Happen to other people.
 Happen forwards.